Forward selection and post-selection inference in factorial designs: Post-selection inference under inconsistent selection

-For Strategy 2, rather than excluding all higher-order interactions with negligible effects, we may further leverage the heredity principle and continue our screening procedure beyond level $d^\star$.
-This means that instead of selecting the higher-order interactions via marginal t-test and Bonferroni correction, we select the higher-order interaction terms whenever either all of their parent effects are selected (strong heredity), or one of their parent effects is selected (weak heredity).
-While such a strategy takes higher-order factorial effects into account, it often targets a working model $\overline{\bbM}^{\star}$ that includes the true model ${\bbM}^{\star}$, that is,
+For Strategy 2, rather than excluding all higher-order interactions with negligible effects, we may further leverage the heredity principle and continue our selection procedure beyond level $d^\star$.
+This means that instead of selecting the higher-order interactions via marginal $t$-test and Bonferroni correction, we select the higher-order interaction terms whenever either all of their parent effects are selected (strong heredity), or one of their parent effects is selected (weak heredity).
+Such a strategy takes higher-order factorial effects into account and targets a working model $\overline{\bbM}^{\star}$ that includes the true model ${\bbM}^{\star}$, that is,

-The selected model by this strategy is expected to introduce an over-selected model that includes ${\bbM}^{\star}$ as well.
-We summarize this strategy as follows: \begin{strategy}[Over-selection by including higher-order interactions through the heredity principle] In Algorithm \ref{alg:forward-ms}, set $\alpha_d = 0,d\ge d^\star+1$ and apply a heredity principle (either weak or strong, depending on people's knowledge of the structure of the effects).
+Here $\mathrm{H}^{(d-d^\star)}(\cdot)$ means applying the $\mathrm{H}(\cdot)$ operator $(d-d^\star)$ times.
+This strategy is expected to yield an over-selected model that includes ${\bbM}^{\star}$.
+We summarize this strategy as follows: \begin{strategy}[Over-selection by including higher-order interactions through the heredity principle] In Algorithm \ref{alg:forward-ms}, set $\alpha_d = 0,d\ge d^\star+1$ and apply a heredity principle (either weak or strong, depending on the knowledge of the structure of the effects).
 Then the high-order effects beyond level $ d^\star$ are selected merely by the heredity principle and

 Here $\mathrm{ H}^{(d-d^\star)}$ is the $(d-d^\star)$-order composition of $\mathrm{ H}$, meaning applying $\mathrm{ H}$ for $(d-d^\star)$ times. \end{strategy}